 The Workshop Schedule is posted by early September and early January.
 Our schedule includes topics like memory skills, distraction-free work spaces, time management, procrastination, drafting an exam study schedule, quantitative problem-solving in math and science, writing an essay or multiple-choice exam, and much more.

-View the SASS Fall 2017 workshop schedule or see full workshop details on our Event Calendar.
+The full list of workshops and details is listed on our Event Calendar.
 No need to register – just drop in and bring a friend!
 All workshops are in Room 121 of Stauffer Library unless otherwise specified; event locations may change.

 “How to study for…”: First-Year Course-Specific Workshops